-Steve James, General Manager of Technology, Les Mills International
+Steve James, GM of Technology, Les Mills International

 Sitting halfway round the world in Trenton, New Jersey, I realise that Enterprise Mobility simply means “I want access to all of my stuff, all of the time”.

 I’m in front of a client and the pressure is on.
 The client asks a tough question about our product claims.
 I have the answer, academic research, it’s just not on my desktop.
 I don’t pause, I simply open the research folder I use in the office.
 Grab the file and present the research.
 In my case public cloud based, connected and available to me wherever I am.

 The promise of Enterprise Mobility isn’t a device connecting to a network for a specific purpose.
 It’s consistent access to the same tools I have at work.
 At home.
 In a hotel.
 At an airport.
 I should not expect anything less because of my location.
 Nor should our teams.
 Given the numerous services available, there’s simply no excuse for being tied to a single fixed location or device anymore.

 Satya Nadella, CEO of Microsoft, uses every opportunity to share his vision of mobility. “… it’s actually not the mobility of the device, it’s the mobility of the human experience across devices”.
 The human experience?
 Wait, we’re talking Enterprise Mobility here, not esoteric ideas about human nature.

 Should the human experience translate into an Enterprise environment?
 Absolutely.
 After all we’re all human.
 We spend far too much of our lives working for it not to mean something.
 Work must engage with us the same way we engage with our world outside of the office.
 Why should it be harder to “access all of my stuff, all of the time” for work than it is for me to access personal material?
 Companies that are engaging with their customers best are tapping the human side of their business.